VUSAC has seven separate commissions that represent different areas of student life and student issues:

 The Commuter Commission is more commonly known as VOCA (Victoria Off-Campus Association).
 VOCA runs some of Vic's favourite events - including free pancake brunches, commuter assassins, and the annual Home for the Holidays Banquet.
 They also work to make sure commuters have the skills and resources they need to be comfortable at Vic and successful in life.

-To contact the commissioner, and if you have any Mental Wellness-related questions, concerns, or comments, please feel free to e-mail firstname.lastname@example.org.
+To contact the commissioner, and if you have any commuter-related questions, concerns, or comments, please feel free to e-mail firstname.lastname@example.org

 The Scarlet and Gold Commission is responsible for establishing a diverse social portfolio for all students of Victoria College.